ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

 To enable encryption in RavenDB, the user must first [enable authentication](../../../server/security/authentication/certificate-configuration) and HTTPS (by providing a certificate).

 HTTPS (using the TLS 1.2 protocol) provides privacy and integrity of the data in transit.
-It protects against man-in-the-middle attacks, eavesdropping and tampering of the communication.
+It protects against man-in-the-middle attacks, eavesdropping, and tampering of the communication.

 Using encryption together with HTTPS provides assurance that your data is safe both at rest and in transit.

-## Related articles
+## Related Articles

 - [Database Encryption](database-encryption)
 - [Server Store Encryption](server-store-encryption)